Deep Dive into Early Signs of Mental Disorders

 Unusual Movements

-Repetitive movements such as hand flapping, rocking, or head banging can be early signs of neurological or developmental disorders.
-Identifying unusual movements early can help in diagnosing conditions such as ASD or other neurological disorders.
+Repetitive or unusual movements such as hand flapping or head banging can be early indicators of neurological disorders.
+Identifying and addressing these movements early can be crucial.

 Poor Response to Sounds